scab

 1. Noun:

-• A scab is the crust that forms over a healing wound or cut on the skin.
-This is a natural part of the healing process.
+• A crust that forms over a healing wound or sore: A scab is a protective layer of dried blood, serum, and dead skin cells that covers a cut or abrasion during the healing process.

 2. Verb: